syndesisio/syndesis-quickstarts/api-provider-with-ftp/README.md

 # API Provider with FTP

 ## Introduction
 In this scenario we start with an OpenAPI/Swagger file [ftp-api.json](ftp-api.json?raw=true).
 We will demonstrate how to create a REST API that can invoke your integration flows.
 Note that at the moment the example integrations use the FTP connector only.
-You can add other Connectors if you want to.
+You can add other Connections if you want to.

 ## Screencast of this Quickstart